PinyonDave/example-py-template/data/02_intermediate/01_cleaning_eda/README.md

 Collect any tables, visualizations, maps or reports created in the process of cleaning the data here.
+This are used in understanding how the data may need to be cleaned.
+They are not used in reporting.